 - Real-time fraud protection and monitoring

-Summary on the Chase Ink Cash
+Summary on the Chase Ink Cash Review

 If you need a $0 annual fee business credit card and can benefit from the 5% and 2% bonus categories, the Chase Ink Cash is a fine option.
 Although it isn’t a business travel credit card, it does come with some additional travel benefits that will benefit your team.
-And you can still use your points for statement credits towards travel, or by combining your points to a personal Chase Sapphire Ultimate Rewards account.
+Plus, you can still use your points for statement credits towards travel, or by combining your points to a personal Chase Sapphire Ultimate Rewards account.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.